What to expect from Caleb Kilian’s development as Cubs lose ninth straight

 It’s also dangerous to take too much from a two-game sample size.

-“I think he’s got a good understanding of how this stuff plays here,” Hottovy said Wednesday afternoon, “and then, what are the things that we want to continue to work on.”
+“I think he’s got a good understanding of how his stuff plays here,” Hottovy said Wednesday afternoon, “and then, what are the things that we want to continue to work on.”